colussim/AWS_ECS_FARGATE_SONARQUBE/README.md

 When setting up a new AWS environment for our project, one of the first things you'll need to do is create a VPC.
 When setting up the VPC, it is essential to configure security groups to control inbound and outbound traffic to and from the VPC.
 Security groups act as virtual firewalls, allowing only authorized traffic to pass through.
-The ports to be authorized for input/output are : 9000 (sonarqube default port) , 2049 (EFS Volume)
+The ports to be authorized (defined in the Security Groups) for input/output are : 9000 (sonarqube default port) , 2049 (EFS Volume)

 We'll use the same VPC and Security Group to deploy the PostgreSQL RDS instance and our SonarQube workload.